Event Sponsorship Terms & Conditions

-These terms and conditions apply to events which are booked by you (the “Sponsor”) and organised and hosted by Place North West Ltd (“the Company”).
+These terms and conditions apply to events which are booked by you (the “Sponsor”) and organised and hosted by Place North West Ltd, trading as Place North West, Place North East, Place Yorkshire and Place North (“the Company”).

 The following definitions and rules of interpretation apply to these terms and conditions (“Terms”):